-Anyone trading, regardless of the size, should carry out due diligence.
+Anyone trading, regardless of the size, should carry out due diligence on suppliers.
 This is to ensure that their business profile and reputation aren’t damaged by being associated with a bad business partner or supplier.

 For European companies, it is a way of enabling businesses to understand whom they are dealing with and whether any trading partners are compatible ethically.

 If the third party is based in the UK, it can be comparatively easy to check their records and to conduct a search on them.
 Further references can also be obtained from competitors and by means of their quality assurance accreditations.
 On the other hand, international third-party risk can be extremely difficult to monitor and assess.

 Effective third-party due diligence on suppliers

 Due diligence on suppliers should take into account the strategic, financial, legal and reputational risks the company may be exposed to.
 This step by step guide outlines how to create a due diligence process:

 The following information should be obtained wherever possible:

 - Key shareholders, board members and beneficiaries

 - Certified proof of any industry standards and compliance with health and safety legislation